TalhaNB/easy-cookie/README.md

 ---
 That's about it &nbsp; 🤷

-Note: Might make a TypeScript version soon or maybe update the laziness out of this one.
+Note: ~Might make a TypeScript version soon or maybe update the laziness out of this one.~ Addedf typescript version.